 - Can you find new populations in Northern Ireland?
-Since 2000, we only have records from the area around Cushleake Mountain and Breen Wood in north Antrim.
+Since 2000, we only have records from Counties Antrim, Derry and Tyrone.
 It is undoubtedly more common in the North than currently recorded, as there are large areas of very suitable habitat.
 If you’re in upland areas with Blaeberry have a look and see if you can find new populations.

 - Can you help track its expansion in the Republic of Ireland?
 The southern populations are very healthy and have been expanding gradually southwards.
 It reached the Blackstairs Mountains in 2004 and was recorded from the area around Brandon Hill in Co.
 Kilkenny in 2012.
 In April 2015, we had our first Co.
 Waterford record.
 If it reaches the Comeraghs there should be plenty of good habitat and it might eventually make its way down to the south west!
 Please keep your eyes peeled and let us know if you spot this species.
 Submit sightings